przemek83/data-explorer/README.md

 | cpputils | MIT | https://github.com/przemek83/cpputils| collection of C++ utility classes |

 # Testing
-For testing purposes `gtest` framework is used.
+For testing purposes, `gtest` framework is used.
 Build the project first.
 Make sure that the `data-explorer-test` target is built.
 Modern IDEs supporting CMake also support running tests with monitoring of failures.
 But in case you would like to run it manually, go to the `build/tests` directory, where the⁣ binary `data-explorer-test` should be available.
 Launching it should produce the following output on Linux:

     $ ./data-explorer-test
     Running main() from <path>/data-explorer/build/_deps/googletest-src/googletest/src/gtest_main.cc